Microdot

 A microdot is text or an image substantially reduced in size to prevent detection by unintended recipients.
 Microdots are normally circular and around 1 mm in diameter but can be made into different shapes and sizes and made from various materials such as polyester or metal.
-The name comes from the fact that the microdots have often been about the size and shape of a typographical dot, such as a period or the tittle of a lowercase i or j.
+The name comes from microdots often having been about the size and shape of a typographical dot, such as a period or the tittle of a lowercase i or j.
 Microdots are, fundamentally, a steganographic approach to message protection.